 I will use where I live as a prime example of such a council's stupidity.

 Our area suffered severe flooding in June 2007.
 It was a known fact that reducing gardens to concrete jungles had, and would continue, to impact on this.

-It has been reported this week in our local press that the parking laws are changing.
+Local press reported this week that parking laws are changing.
 Here is what it says:-

 Parking your car across a pedestrian crossing point is inconsiderate and can be dangerous for pedestrians and people with disabilities.

 In June 2009 the Government made it a national offence to park so that your vehicle obstructs a dropped kerb.

 From Monday August 31, 2009, the driver of any vehicle so parked, in our city, will receive a £70 parking penalty notice.

 First let me say that I have no vehicle.
 Yes I hear you shouting well its alright for you then.
 However, like all of my neighbours I have a large garage.

 Today showed a prime example of our councils stupidity.

 A large dust cart, or refuse collection service, was patrolling the area in order to collect extra household waste.
 This was a great idea aimed at preventing people dumping large furniture and other household items anywhere and everywhere.